-Starting at the end of summer, certain roads in the municipality that are particularly damaged will be resurfaced.
+At the beginning of August, certain roads in the municipality that are particularly damaged will be resurfaced.

-The duration of this work is very short and will not necessitate the complete closure of any street.
+The duration of this work will be approximately 10 to 12 days and will not necessitate the complete closure of any street.
 Signs indicating the sections that are closed to traffic will follow the work as it progresses.

 Signs installed on site will indicate when the newly resurfaced section of road will be open to traffic.

 |Streets||Date of work|